 Before you take any kind of oral contraceptive pill, you must know which one is the most appropriate for your health.

-You must inform your healthcare provider about any medicine that you take as well as your medical history, so that the doctor can advice you on the right contraceptive medicines to take.
+You must inform your healthcare provider about any medicine that you take as well as your medical history so that the doctor can advise you on the right contraceptive medicines to take.

-The doctor may advice you against taking combination birth control pills, if you:
+The doctor may advise you against taking combination birth control pills if you:

 - Older than 35 years of age and smoking

 - Have a current or history of pulmonary embolism or deep vein thrombosis

 - Have a history of heart disease or stroke

 - Have diabetes-related problems such as neuropathy, retinopathy, or nephropathy

 - Show the possibility of being immobilized for a long period due to a surgical procedure